Featured Guides

 Nature expanded Registered Reports to all disciplines in 2026, but fewer than 1% of MEDLINE-indexed journals offer the format.
 Here is what the two-stage peer review process involves, which medical journals accept it, and what to do when yours does not.

-Best Neurology Journals: Impact Factors and Specialty Guide
+Best Neurology Journals: Journal Metrics Scores and Specialty Guide

-Compare leading neurology journals by impact factor, quartile, publisher, open-access status, and clinical focus, including stroke, epilepsy, movement disorders, and dementia.
+Compare leading neurology journals by Journal Metrics Score, quartile, publisher, open-access status, and clinical focus.
+Find journals for stroke, epilepsy, movement disorders, dementia, and general neurology research.

-Best Cardiology Journals: Impact Factors and Specialty Guide
+Best Cardiology Journals: Journal Metrics Scores and Specialty Guide

-Compare leading cardiology journals for cardiovascular trials, heart failure, imaging, electrophysiology, and interventional research.
+Compare leading cardiology journals by Journal Metrics Score, quartile, publisher, open-access status, and focus.
+Find journals for cardiovascular trials, heart failure, imaging, electrophysiology, and interventional research.

-Best Oncology Journals: Impact Factors and Cancer Research Guide
+Best Oncology Journals: Journal Metrics Scores and Cancer Research Guide

-Compare leading oncology and cancer research journals for clinical trials, biomarkers, tumor biology, treatment outcomes, and population research.
+Compare leading oncology and cancer research journals by Journal Metrics Score, quartile, publisher, open-access status, and scope.
+Find journals for clinical trials, biomarkers, tumor biology, and cancer outcomes.

-Best Radiology Journals: Impact Factors and Imaging Guide
+Best Radiology Journals: Journal Metrics Scores and Imaging Guide

-Compare leading radiology and medical imaging journals for diagnostic imaging, interventional radiology, nuclear medicine, and imaging AI.
+Compare leading radiology and medical imaging journals by Journal Metrics Score, quartile, publisher, open-access status, and scope.
+Find journals for diagnostic imaging, interventional radiology, nuclear medicine, and imaging AI.

-Best Psychiatry Journals: Impact Factors and Mental Health Guide
+Best Psychiatry Journals: Journal Metrics Scores and Mental Health Guide

-Compare leading psychiatry and mental health journals for clinical research, psychotherapy, epidemiology, services, and biological psychiatry.
+Compare leading psychiatry and mental health journals by Journal Metrics Score, quartile, publisher, open-access status, and scope.
+Find journals for clinical psychiatry, psychotherapy, epidemiology, and biological psychiatry.

-Best Orthopedic Journals: Impact Factors and Surgery Guide
+Best Orthopedic Journals: Journal Metrics Scores and Surgery Guide

-Compare leading orthopedic and sports medicine journals for joint replacement, trauma, spine, rehabilitation, biomechanics, and sports injuries.
+Compare leading orthopedic and sports medicine journals by Journal Metrics Score, quartile, publisher, open-access status, and scope.
+Find journals for joint replacement, trauma, spine, rehabilitation, and sports injuries.

-Best Gastroenterology Journals: Impact Factors and GI Guide
+Best Gastroenterology Journals: Journal Metrics Scores and GI Guide

-Compare leading gastroenterology and hepatology journals for digestive disease, endoscopy, inflammatory bowel disease, microbiome, and liver research.
+Compare leading gastroenterology and hepatology journals by Journal Metrics Score, quartile, publisher, open-access status, and scope.
+Find journals for digestive disease, endoscopy, inflammatory bowel disease, microbiome, and liver research.

-When a Journal Loses Its Indexing: Scopus and Web of Science Delistings in 2026
+When a Journal Loses Its Indexing: A 2026 Delisting Guide

 The OMB Federal Grant Overhaul: What NIH-Funded Medical Researchers Need to Know